Minghua (ship): China-Japan friendship boat mission (May 1979)

-Cruise Ship based in Australia 1979–1983
+Cruise ship based in Australia (1979–1983)

-In 1979 a new company, 'Asian Pacific Cruises' was formed in Sydney, Australia.
+In 1979 a new company, Asian Pacific Cruises was formed in Sydney, Australia.
 They arranged to charter the Minghua to operate cruises from Australia to the South Pacific, Hong Kong, SE Asia, Japan and China.
 She was given an extensive refit in Hong Kong, and upon completion was able to accommodate 580 passengers.
-Her first voyage as a rebuilt cruise ship, departed Shanghai on 15 December to Sydney arriving on New Year's Eve.
+Her first voyage as a rebuilt cruise ship, departed Shanghai on 15 December to Sydney, arriving on New Year's Eve.

 Her next cruise was from Sydney to Auckland and the South Pacific.
-However mid cruise a dispute arose between Asian Pacific Cruises and COSCO resulting in the charter being cancelled.
+However, mid-cruise a dispute arose between Asian Pacific Cruises and COSCO resulting in the charter being cancelled.
 COSCO invited an established shipping line, Burns, Philp & Co. in Sydney to continue as a joint venture partner.
 The resulting Five Star Shipping & Agency Co.
 Pty.
 Ltd. was the first Sino-Australian Joint Venture company established in Australia.

 Burns Philp successfully organized cruises for the next 3 1/2 years under the banner "Minghua Friendship Cruises", whilst COSCO operated the ship.
 Most were out of Sydney and varied from short "Cruises to Nowhere" to two or three week cruises to New Zealand, the South Pacific and SE Asia and up to six week cruises to Asia, China, Japan and Hawaii.
 In Australia, Cairns was a frequent port of call and there were occasional visits to Adelaide, Melbourne, Brisbane, Hobart, Fremantle and Darwin, usually on the way to Asian destinations.

-In July 1980 the ship sailed to Hong Kong for a major refit, the interiors refurbished and the light green hull painted white, returning to Sydney a much improved ship.
+In July 1980 the ship sailed to Hong Kong for a major refit, the interiors were refurbished and the light green hull painted white, returning to Sydney a much improved ship.
 Between May and July 1981 there were a series of cruises out of Darwin to Bali, Singapore, Thailand and Hong Kong.
 In August 1981, she received yet another refit in Hong Kong and her capacity reduced to 450 passengers.
 By now she had become known by many as the "Friendship", well liked by its mostly Australian passengers for its informality.

-On February 2, 1983, after a disagreement over money the joint venture partners announced the ship would be withdrawn with the final cruise commencing May 20 to Hong Kong arriving on June 9.
+On February 2, 1983, after a disagreement over money, the joint venture partners announced the ship would be withdrawn with the final cruise commencing May 20 to Hong Kong arriving on June 9.
 The announcement was unexpected and cruises already scheduled for later in the year to Hawaii and China were cancelled.
 During her time sailing from Australia she had completed around 70 cruises, with 17,000 passengers over the 3 1/2 years.

 Whilst in Hong Kong, she operated two further cruises to Japan.
 These were exclusively for the Japanese market.
 After these were completed she was sold to become a hotel and entertainment complex in the Shekou Industrial Zone located in China on the Pearl River delta across from Hong Kong near Shenzhen, then being developed by the China Merchants Group.